Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 : High qualityBest

 : The quality of “Best” is device dependent.
-If you are using a screen with high dpi, the original pixel width and height will be used.
-For example, if you are using Retina display, then the exported image is also in Retina resolution.They are translated into an algorithm-specific method that depends on the capabilities (CPU, GPU) of the underlying platform.
+If you are using a screen with high DPI, the original pixel width and height will be used.
+For example, if you are using a Retina display, then the exported image is also in Retina resolution.They are translated into an algorithm-specific method that depends on the capabilities (CPU, GPU) of the underlying platform.
 It is possible for all three methods to be mapped to the same algorithm on a given platform.

 You can select Export